-Ruby, for scripting a Web service
+Ruby, a langage for scripting Web services

 Ruby programming language

-It has been designed by Yukihiro "Matz" Matsumoto from 1993 to 1995 (he is employee of Heroku in 2012).
-The goal was to program in human style rather than adapting its mind to the computer structure.
+The goal was to program in human style rather than force him adapting its mind to the computer structure.
 This was firmed up by applying a principle of least surprise that means that the language syntax is always as the programmer does expect it is.
-But there is also a lot of conventional rules to simplify the programming: only a way to do a thing (unlike Perl).
+But there is also a lot of conventional rules to simplify the programming such as only a way to do a thing (unlike Perl).

-It is interpreted (uses bytecode), fully object-oriented and dynamically typed.
-Has been inspired by Perl, Smalltalk and Python.
+Ruby is interpreted (uses bytecode), fully object-oriented and dynamically typed.

 Symbols: